 Put the beef and pork out for an hour or so before your start or you'll freeze your pinkies.

 Measure 1/3 cup (125 g) ketchup and add the brown sugar.
 Add the optional Worcestershire sauce.
 Stir and set aside, Stir some more every 30 minutes or so.

 Preheat the oven to 375 degrees.

-Chop half a small onion and sauté in oil until the onion begins to turn clear.
+Chop the onion and sauté in butter until the onion begins to turn clear.
 Watch the temperature; burned onion is bitter.
-Remove from heat and tilt the pan to drain as much oil as possible away from the onion.
+Remove from heat.

 You could also sauté some celery, red bell pepper, etc. with the onion.
 These will change the flavor of the meat loaf.
 Experiment.

-When you remove the meat loaf, it will be swimming in enough grease to make your arteries slam shut.
+Allow the loaf to rest for ten minutes.
 Use a large spatula (or two!) to lift it out of the baking dish and onto a cutting board.
-Let stand for ten minutes.
 Only slice what you need.
 The leftover meat loaf (if any) slices easier when cold.

 Orignially posted: 2012-02-26